KonH/UDBase/README.md

 AddComponent(new Save(), new JsonDataSave(path));
 ```

-And also you can change **prettyJson** value, what define how your json string is saved (small or human-readable):
+And also you can change **prettyJson** value, what defines how your json string is saved (small or human-readable):

 ```
 AddComponent(new Save(), new JsonDataSave(prettyJson));